Boruch-Baum/emacs-yeetube.el/README.md

 # Yeetube.el

 ## About
-- Watch & Download Videos from Emacs.
+- YouTube & Invidious Front-End.

-*For now the search feature is designed to work with YouTube*
+Search for videos,
+Download them,
+Or just play them using your favorite media player (by default mpv).

+*All without leaving Emacs*

 ### But why?

 Because Emacs.

 Differences with other front-ends:
 - No YouTube/Invidious API
-- Includes simple front-end for `yt-dlp` *not forcing you to use youtube urls* :)
+- Includes a simple front-end for `yt-dlp` *not forcing you to use youtube/invidious urls* :)

 ## Installation